CubedProgrammer/CubedProgrammerCInputOutput/README.md

 # CubedProgrammerCInputOutput
 C Streams Library

+## Installation Instructions
+Download or clone the repository.
+Put it in a folder on your hard drive.

+Compiler flags.

+-I or /I, for gcc and msvc respectively, and then use path C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib
 ## istream
 File: istream.h
 ### Structures
 struct \_\_istream

 istream (aka struct \_\_istream*)

+eof flag for istream indicates if the eof has been reached, is->eof is true if eof has been reached.
 ### Functions
 #### closeis(is)
 Param is is an istream.